-If you need to update your copy of ExpressionEngine from an earlier version, use the Update Instructions instead.
+If you need to update your installation from an earlier version, see the Update Instructions instead.

 - MySQL Database Name

 - MySQL Server Address (often localhost or the server IP address)

 2. Upload the Files¶

 After purchasing ExpressionEngine, download it from your account (or grab a copy of the free, feature-limited ExpressionEngine Core), and unzip the files to a folder on your computer.
 Then use your favorite FTP client to upload the files to a publicly-accessible directory on your server.